CityScope/CS_Brix/README.md

 Full documentation can be found [here](https://cityscope.media.mit.edu/CS_Brix/).

+Please note that brix is still being developed, which is why some features might change fairly quickly.
+You can follow the updates by keeping track of brix development in the [github repo](https://github.com/CityScope/CS_Brix).

 # Introduction

 What is this library for?
 If you have never heard of a CityScope before, you might want to stop reading and learn about them [here](https://cityscope.media.mit.edu/).
 CityScope is an awesome way to interact, explore, and co-create urban interventions in a way that can be accessed by multiple people with different background.
 If you know what they are, please keep reading.